 Now, modern research is verifying this traditional wisdom.
 Scientists have found that sulforaphane causes apoptosis – or programmed suicide – in human breast cancer cells.
-In a 2007 study from Johns Hopkins, sulforaphane inhibited the growth of not one, but four, different kinds of human breast cancer cells.
+In a study from Johns Hopkins, sulforaphane inhibited the growth of not one but four different kinds of human breast cancer cells.

-In a 2015 double-blind, placebo-controlled, six month-long study published in Cancer Prevention Research, 60 mgs of sulforaphane a day from broccoli sprouts slowed the doubling rate of PSA by an amazing 86 percent.
+In a double-blind, placebo-controlled, six-month-long study published in Cancer Prevention Research, 60 mg of sulforaphane a day from broccoli sprouts slowed the doubling rate of PSA by an amazing 86 percent.

 How should I use sulforaphane to help protect against cancer?

-Many studies have used dosages of sulforaphane ranging from 40 to 60mgs a day.
+Many studies have used amounts of sulforaphane ranging from 40 to 60 mg a day.
 According to Dr. Patrick, this amount can be roughly equaled by eating 140 grams of raw, fresh broccoli sprouts daily.

 However, if you are cooking cruciferous vegetables, you should avoid prolonged heating and boiling, which inactivates the enzyme that turns glucoraphanin into sulforaphane.
 For maximum health benefit, opt for very light steaming – no more than 3 to 4 minutes – instead.